Pirate1029/02_BattleTank/README.md

 + Checking to make sure DeprojectScreenPositionToWorld returns true
 + Logging Look direction (WorldDirection) using DeprojectScreenPositionToWorld with the WorldDirection as one of the parameters
 + Putting DeprojectScreenPositionToWorld into it's own method

+### Using LineTraceSingleByChannel()

++ Finding camera location
++ Finding reticle position in world space
++ Using LineTraceSingleByChannel to get the FVector type of OutHitLocation